apache/cordova-docs/docs/en/edge/phonegap/file/file.md

 File
 ==========

-> An API to read, write and navigate file system hierarchies.
+>  This API is based on the W3C [File API](http://www.w3.org/TR/FileAPI).
+An API to read, write and navigate file system hierarchies.

 Objects
 -------